JennToo/altgo-us/legal.md

 Once you have a court order for your name change, the first place to visit is Social Security.
-When you update with Social Security they will give you a letter indicating that your changes.
+When you update with Social Security they will give you a letter indicating that you requested changes.
 This letter is important, so hold on to it!

 24 hours after updating with Social Security you can update your driver's license.
 Most DMVs should be able to change your name.
 Be sure to bring your